 Identifying Climate Messages That Work

 We conduct scientific lab and social media experiments (e.g., Facebook) to identify the messages that best engage the public and key target audiences.
 Different audiences tend to trust different messengers.
 The way climate change is framed (e.g., as a scientific, health, business, political, environmental, national security, moral, or religious issue) can also be more or less convincing to different audiences.
-Different audiences respond to different formats, e.g., text, video, audio, online, face to face, etc. The Yale Program conducts research to identify the combination of messengers, message frames and formats that best engage key audiences, such as each of Global Warming’s Six Americas, Republicans, evangelicals, Latinos, youth, etc. in specific states and localities.
+Different audiences respond to different formats, e.g., text, video, audio, online, face to face, etc. YPCCC conducts research to identify the combination of messengers, message frames, and formats that best engage key audiences, such as each of Global Warming’s Six Americas, Republicans, evangelicals, Latinos, youth, etc. in specific states and localities.
 Outcome measures include shifts in climate change and clean energy beliefs, attitudes, policy support, and/or behavior.
 We also construct, test, and implement new tools for rapid, inexpensive, and large-scale message testing to greatly accelerate the development and deployment of effective communication campaigns.

-While facts alone are often insufficient to convince people about the risks and importance of addressing climate change, it is nonetheless vital to continue providing accurate scientific information to the public about its causes, impacts, and solutions.
-In one study, we tested how providing information about the human causes of global warming influences causal attribution, concern, and policy support related to global warming. four experimental and one control condition, we tested whether information about the human causes of global warming increases Americans’ beliefs and concerns about global warming and support for climate policies.
+While facts alone are often insufficient to convince people about the risks and importance of addressing climate change, it is nonetheless vital to continue providing accurate scientific information to the public about climate change’s causes, impacts, and solutions.
+In one study, we tested how providing information about the human causes of global warming influences causal attribution, concern, and policy support related to global warming.
+Using four experimental conditions and one control condition, we tested whether information about the human causes of global warming increases Americans’ beliefs and concerns about global warming and support for climate policies.
 We found that in four different treatment conditions, people’s understanding of the human causes of climate change, among both Democrats and Republicans, increased.
 All four conditions began with the heat-trapping blanket metaphor for carbon dioxide emissions, suggesting that this idea may serve as a useful communication aid.

 Our research has also looked at how climate change messages vary across different U.S. states.
 In this experiment, we found that exposing people to the “consensus message” that “97% of climate scientists have concluded that human-caused global warming is happening” is particularly effective in traditionally dismissive parts of the country.
 Several fossil fuel-producing parts of the country exhibited the strongest positive response, especially West Virginia, North Dakota, and Wyoming.
 These findings were published in Nature Climate Change in 2018.